jlopezsi/causal-inference/correlation_is_not_causation_so_what_is.md

 ![](correlation_is_not_causation_so_what_is_files/figure-markdown_github/plot%20DAG2-1.png)

-So it would make sense to account for the competition by adding it to our regression.
+So it would make sense to account for the confounding competition by adding it to our regression.
 Adding visits to our model however somehow "blocks" or "absorbs" the effect of marketing on sales so we should omit it from our model.

 Fitting the model ![sales = r\_0 + r\_1mkt + r\_2comp + \\epsilon](https://latex.codecogs.com/png.latex?sales%20%3D%20r_0%20%2B%20r_1mkt%20%2B%20r_2comp%20%2B%20%5Cepsilon "sales = r_0 + r_1mkt + r_2comp + \epsilon") yields the coefficients below: